Praveen-pa/Praveen-pa/README.md

 ---

-> “Code is not just code, it’s a story you're telling the machine — and the humans who’ll read it next.”
+*Code is not just code, it’s a story you're telling the machine — and the humans who’ll read it next.*